top of page

 • Navigating major life transitions, identity shifts, or career changes

 Symptoms are often entry points—but the focus of therapy is deeper.
 The goal is to understand where these responses come from, how they function in your life, and how to create new emotional habits that are aligned with your values and needs.
+Therapy can also help individuals and families understand the origins of their emotional responses, fostering healthier family relationships and personal growth.

 Emotion-Focused Therapy: Why Emotions Come First

 Emotion-Focused Therapy (EFT) guides much of the work in individual sessions.
 While it draws on principles from attachment theory, neuroscience, and psychodynamic work, EFT remains focused on a core insight: change happens through emotional experience, not just intellectual understanding.
+EFT also supports the development of a strong self identity by helping clients explore and reinforce their sense of self in relation to their emotions and experiences.

 This means that therapy isn’t about talking around problems—it’s about moving into the emotional center of them, where long-standing patterns are stored.
 When you access those core emotions in a safe and structured environment, they can be processed, reinterpreted, and shifted in ways that lead to lasting change.
+Therapy can positively impact a person’s life across different stages, supporting growth and wellbeing throughout the lifespan.

 This process is especially useful for individuals who: